decretist/Dissertation/Chapter3/chapter3.markdown

 (not just *De Viris illustribus*) relevant to the question of determining the authorship of a text or texts.

-[67] See John Noël Dillon, “Case Statements (themata) and the Composition of Gratian’s Cases,” *Zeitschrift der Savigny-Stiftung für Rechtsgeschichte.
-Kanonistische Abteilung* 92, no. 1 (2006): 306–39.
+[67] When I first encountered Gratian's unexpected use of *sibi* in C.3 d.init., I assumed that I was misconstruing the grammar.
+Soon thereafter, however, I came across John Noël Dillon, “Case Statements (themata) and the Composition of Gratian’s Cases,” *Zeitschrift der Savigny-Stiftung für Rechtsgeschichte.
+Kanonistische Abteilung* 92, no.
+1 (2006): 316n42, confirming that Gratian's use *sibi* is in fact incorrect by the standards of Classical Latin.
+This usage is not unique to Gratian; Dillon referred me to Keith C. Sidwell, *Reading Medieval Latin* (Cambridge ; Cambridge University Press, 1995), 365–66 which discusses ways in which the use of demonstratives and pronouns in Medieval Latin differs from their use in Classical Latin.

+Thanks to Anders Winroth, who pointed out that C.29 d.init. contains a similar construction.
 John T. Noonan, “Catholic Law School - A.D.
-1150,” *Catholic University Law Review* 47 (1997): 1189–1205 thoroughly discusses C.29 in the
-context of the canon law of marriage and consent.
+1150,” *Catholic University Law Review* 47 (1997): 1189–1205 thoroughly discusses C.29 in the context of the canon law of marriage and consent.
 Noonan translates the sentence more idiomatically than I have done as "\[h\]er first choice at last arrived to seek her in marriage" Noonan, “Catholic Law School - A.D.
 1150,” 1189.

 [68] Foucault, “What Is an Author?”
 214.